-In the table above, the total shareholder return component is a market condition as defined by ASC 718, Compensation-Stock Compensation, and compensation expense related to this component is recognized on a straight-line basis over the vesting period.
-The grant date fair value of the portion of the awards based on the compounded annual growth rate of our Adjusted EBITDA (as defined in Note 19) was based on the closing stock price of our ordinary shares on such date.
-The Adjusted EBITDA component is a performance condition as defined by ASC 718, and, therefore, compensation expense related to this component is reassessed at each reporting date based on our estimate of the probable level of achievement, and the accrual of compensation expense is adjusted as appropriate.
+The grant date fair value of the portion of the awards based on the compounded annual growth rate of our Adjusted EBITDA (as defined in Note 18) was based on the closing stock price of our ordinary shares on such date.
+The Adjusted EBITDA component was a performance condition as defined by ASC 718, and, therefore, compensation expense related to this component was reassessed at each reporting date based on our estimate of the probable level of achievement, and the accrual of compensation expense was adjusted as appropriate.

 Due to the adverse effects of COVID-19, all outstanding performance share awards granted in 2018, 2019 and 2020 were voluntarily waived and forfeited during the fourth quarter of 2020 and accounted for as cancellations under ASC 718.
-The performance share awards were returned to the pool of shares available for future grants under the 2017 Plan.
+These performance share awards were returned to the pool of shares available for future grants under the 2017 Plan.